 Once I hit the snow wall (Colorado border or even sooner) in late May or early June, I’ll flip up to the Canadian Border to hike the rest of the way south.
 This plan allows an intermediate option to hang out at my parents house, if need be, for an optimal SOBO start time, probably around last week of June or first week of July.
 Montana has had an average to even low snow year, so a mid to late June start is looking good!
 In this way, I’ll get to make friends with the herd of both NOBOs and SOBOs starting the trail.

 Save the best for last: COLORADO.
 I will get to finish the trail in my homestate, spending time with friends and relatives along the way, and enjoying the best weather window.
 The CO highcountry is prone to terrifying thunderstorms during monsoon season, late June through early August.
 But late August and September see some of the nicest and driest weather, albeit increasingly cold nights.
 I just have to be sure to make it through before the heavy snow starts, sometimes as early as late September or early October.
-I managed to beat the snow in the Sierra last summer, so here’s hoping for another round of luck with all my timing!
+I managed to beat the snow in the Sierra last year, so here’s hoping for another round of luck with all my timing!

 I don’t think I’ll mind not maintaining a continuous footpath from border to border on the CDT.
 There are so many alternates and breaks in the trail, it’s kind of an arbitrary point anyways.
 I’ve very proud of having completed all of the PCT from Canada to Mexico, so I’ll let that stand as my shining accomplishment.
 I’m excited about the crazy plan I’ve hatched up for this trail and think it will work out for the best.